lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 ### Turning Trolls into Statues

-The freeze command is inspired by RHost's mechanism for thwarting trolls whose goal is to be sitebanned.
-Instead of giving them what they want, or booting them, you can just turn them into a [statue](/help/1-0/manage/statue/).
-They will be unable to use any commands at all - not even to quit.
-This can also be used to effectively put someone in 'timeout' for a few minutes so they cool off.
+The [statue](/help/1-0/manage/statue/) command, similar to RHost's FUBAR flag or Penn's @toad, can deter trolls whose goal is to be sitebanned.
+When you turn a player into a statue, they will be unable to use any commands at all - not even to quit.

 ### Unapproving Trolls